eficode-academy/helm-katas/external-charts.md

     ├── values.schema.json
     └── values.yaml
 ```

-- Open `external-charts/wordpress/values.yaml` to see all the possible values that is configurable.
+- Open `external-charts/wordpress/values.yaml` to see all the possible values that are configurable.

-**inspect the `chart.yaml` and the `charts/` folder**
+**Inspect the `chart.yaml` and the `charts/` folder**

 - Look at the `external-charts/wordpress/Chart.yaml` file to see the three dependencies that wordpress depends on; MariaDB, Memcached, and Common.
 - Look in the `external-charts/wordpress/charts` folder to see the three dependencies also getting pulled down, each in their own folder.

+**Update the values file**

+- Set your own username and password in our pre-made values file in `external-charts/values.yaml`

 **Install the chart**

-- Set your own username and password in our pre-made values file in `external-charts/values.yaml`
 - Install the chart in your cluster: `helm install my-wordpress wordpress -f values.yaml`
 - Inspect that all pods comes online: `kubectl get pods,deployments`
 - Try to access the wordpress site with the new external loadbalancer ip: `kubectl get svc`

-> note: you might be redirected to an self-signed HTTPS site.
-It's perfectly fine, and simply because we do not have a trused cert authority assigned.
+> Note: You might be redirected to a HTTPS site with an untrusted certificate.
+It's perfectly fine in this exercise.
+It is because we do not use TLS certificates signed by a trusted certificate authority in the training environment.
+You should always use properly trusted certificates in production.

 - Try to log into wordpress backend by accessing the admin site on: `https://<LoadBalancerIP>/admin`

-**change the dependency version of memcached**
+**Change the dependency version of memcached**

 When pulling a chart down with dependencies, the dependency charts are getting pulled down as well.
 We will try alternating one of the dependencies before deploying again.